holtrop/propane/doc/user_guide.md

 The `p_tree_delete()` function is only available for C/C++ output targets.

-Note that if any lexer user code block allocates memory to store in a token's `pvalue`, in order to properly free this memory a `free_token_node` function should be specified in the grammar file.
+Note that if any lexer user code block allocates memory to store in a token's `pvalue`, in order to properly free this memory the `free_token_node` statement should be used to provide a code block that frees this memory.
-If specified, the `free_token_node` function will be called during the `p_tree_delete()` process to allow user code to free any memory associated with a token node's `pvalue`.
+If specified, the `free_token_node` code block will be executed during the `p_tree_delete()` process to allow user code to free any memory associated with a token node's `pvalue`.